Analysis | How the effort to deny the reality of the Jan. 6 attack is evolving

 Johnson’s goal was the same goal he had last week when he offered that the events of that day didn’t amount to an “armed insurrection,” a claim that hinges largely on what you think counts as armament worthy of the adjective: he wanted to make the violence seem like something different than what it was.

 What it was is by now obvious.
-A crowd of supporters of President Donald Trump, including and bolstered by White nationalists and other far-right extremists, broke into the Capitol in an effort to disrupt the counting of electoral votes which they’d been convinced by Trump were the product of rampant voter fraud.
+A crowd of supporters of President Donald Trump, including and bolstered by white nationalists and other far-right extremists, broke into the Capitol in an effort to disrupt the counting of electoral votes which they’d been convinced by Trump were the product of rampant voter fraud.
 As officials testified on Tuesday, some element of that effort was planned in advance; some groups in attendance that day came to Washington with the intent to wreak havoc.
 But it was made possible by the scale of the crowd that overran the limited law enforcement presence intended to protect the building.

 That reality, though, serves as a condemnation of a lot of the political right.
 It’s a condemnation of Trump, who encouraged thousands of people to be there that day and who repeatedly misled them about the legitimacy of the election he lost.
 It’s a condemnation of those in D.C. who chose to enter the Capitol, a group that was, again, almost entirely Trump supporters.
 And it’s a condemnation of the movement manifested on Jan.
 6 that groups planning violence or supporting far-right and racist ideologies were simply part of the day’s activities.